KhiopsML/khiops/packaging/windows/nsis/README.md

    /DKHIOPS_DOC_DIR=.\assets\doc ^
    khiops.nsi
 ```

-The resulting installer will be at `packaging/windows/nsis/khiops-10.1.1-setup.exe`.
+The resulting installer will be at `packaging/windows/nsis/khiops-10.2.0-rc.1-setup.exe`.

+## Signature of binaries and installer
+For a release version of the installer, the binaries and the installer need to be signed
+4.bis) Sign the binaries: `MODL.exe, MODL_Coclustering.exe, _khiopsgetprocnumber.exe`
+5.bis) Sign the installer

 _Note 1_: See [below](#build-script-arguments) for the details of the installer builder script arguments.